 You can also view a full list of the app's premium features on the Upgrades screen: tap the map's Info icon, then "Upgrade / Restore Purchase", and tap any row to view its full details.

 * Route elevation charts are currently limited to latitudes 56°S to 60°N.Last updated: March 27, 2016

 For each place:

-Then, to start a new route use the same Action/Share icon > "Clear..." > Remove Route
+To start a new route, use the same Action/Share icon > "Clear/New..." > Remove Route

-Saved routes and pins can be reloaded from the Bookmarks icon at the top-right of the map (under the tab named "Bookmarks").
+Saved routes and pins can be reloaded from the "Bookmarks" tab under the top-right of the map.

 Or, tap the map's Draw icon and draw around the pins.
-Then, from the available actions, select "Remove from map".
+Then, from the available actions (top-right), select "Remove from map".

 Routes and pins can be shared using iCloud sync or as a .GPX file: